 Playa Tamarindo offers a variety of restaurants and has also a small french bakery with a beautiful view.

 We booked a villa for a few nights, explored the area and found stunning views.
-The Rain Maker Park in Puntarenas Province not far away from Manuel Antonio is a great alternative for you to explore the rain forest more.
+The Rain Maker Park in Puntarenas Province not far away from Manuel Antonio is a great alternative for you to explore the rainforest more.

 Costa Rica has a variety of flora and fauna.
 Especially the variety of plants and trees is what truly stopped my breath a few times.
 I wasn’t impressed with cities or towns, neither was I impressed with the food considering the fertile soil that Costa Rica has.
-But the nature is really stunning and you don’t have to drive a lot in order to see much.
+But nature is really stunning and you don’t have to drive a lot in order to see much.
 If I had to go back to Costa Rica I wouldn’t go for longer then 10 days.
 Our 19 days stay was too long and make the whole excursion very expensive for us.
-In order to be able to enjoy Costa Rica you need to spend money on the parks that usually have a high entrance fee and stay at least for few nights in some pretty hotels.
+In order to be able to enjoy Costa Rica, you need to spend money on the parks that usually have a high entrance fee and stay at least for a few nights in some pretty hotels.
 Especially during the “off” season make sure to check out some nice spots and negotiate with them a price that you feel is fair.
 Overall, Costa Rica is a beautiful country that does struggle with some weird policies that make food (besides rice and beans and certain fruits) very expensive.
-This is a unpleasantry while traveling through the country.
+This is an unpleasantry while traveling through the country.
 Costa Rica is keeping its nature mostly intact which is so important nowadays.
 As this places become less and less, we as tourist need to support countries that try to keep the beauty of our world alive.
-Though, I do feel like Ticos are taking advantage especially of American and Canadian tourists.
+Though, I do feel like Ticos are taking advantage, especially of American and Canadian tourists.